tatsuyakari1203/webcrawler/README.md

 ## License

-This project is open for you to modify, extend, or redistribute.
-If you use it for commercial purposes, please check the licenses of its dependencies (Flask, Playwright, Gunicorn, etc.) to ensure compliance.
+This project is released under the MIT License and is free for modification, extension, and redistribution.
+You are allowed to use it for both personal and commercial purposes, provided you adhere to the terms of the MIT License, including preserving the copyright.

+Please ensure you review and comply with the licenses of all dependencies (e.g., Flask, Playwright, Gunicorn, etc.) if you use this project commercially.

+This project includes code and support generated with assistance from ChatGPT.
 ---

 **Thank you for using Web Crawler!**